Suzanna Ogunjami: Personal life

-Marriage
+Marriage and religion

 In 1915, Ogunjami married Matthew Wilson, an Episcopal clergyman, as indicated in a New York City marriage certificate (the 1930 U.S. Census has 1916 recorded).
 U.S. Census records show that Ogunjami's nephew, Francis H. Bowen, and her cousin, Lena Benford, lived with Ogunjami and her husband.

-Religious beliefs

 She followed her husband into the Episcopalian faith after they were married, but records not do show what her religious beliefs were previously.

 Relocation to Sierra Leone

 To follow Wilson's wishes to return to his homeland, Sierra Leone, Ogunjami and her husband departed New York permanently for Freetown in 1935.
 While her husband became involved in the Anglican church there, Ogunjami kept in contact with the Harmon Foundation, telling them that her desire was to build a school, to "train our girls and boys, not only how to use their brains but their hands also, and to fit them for future useful service."
 She then founded the West African Normal and Industrial Institute in Freetown, as well as another school located twelve miles outside of the city.

 Besides her educational efforts, Ogunjami continued to make art, specifically printmaking, and also dedicated time to religious service.
 She had two solo exhibitions in 1935 and 1937.